ZFGCCP/ZFGCBB/iac/README.md

 ## Notes

 Regarding the [Domain Structure](#domain-structure), for now, we're slightly breaking the convention and including `crystalrookarts` and legacy zfgc.com services under the `old-skool` service.
 This is because we're still using the old zfgc.com domain for legacy services, and we want to keep the domain name consistent.
 This will be addressed in the future.

+For more details, see the [ZFGBB IaC README](./zfgc.com/README.md).